 Fallout 76 Tricentennial Edition

-Retailers are selling a Fallout 76 Tricentennial Edition, also known as the Deluxe Edition, that comes with some extra goodies.
+Retailers are also selling a Fallout 76 Tricentennial Edition, also known as the Deluxe Edition, and it comes with some extra goodies.

 The Tricentennial Edition is $80, $20 more than the standard edition, and it comes with an assortment of in-game items that will help get you started.

-The list of bonus in-game items includes Tricentennial Power Armor Customization for the T-51, T-45, T-60, and X-01 Power Armors, Tricentennial Weapon Customization for the 10MM Pistol, Hatchet, and Laser Rifle, a Vault Boy Mascot Head, an Uncle Sam Outfit, a Vault Boy Saluting Emote, Tricentennial Workshop Posters, and a Tricentennial Commemorative Photo Frame.
+The bundle’s bonus items include a Tricentennial Power Armor Customization for the T-51, T-45, T-60, and X-01 Power Armors, Tricentennial Weapon Customization for the 10MM Pistol, Hatchet, and Laser Rifle, a Vault Boy Mascot Head, an Uncle Sam Outfit, a Vault Boy Saluting Emote, Tricentennial Workshop Posters, and a Tricentennial Commemorative Photo Frame.

-You should buy the Tricentennial version of the game if:
+You should only buy the Tricentennial version of the game if: